ctsstc/Discord-Key-Binding-Supression/README.md

 1. Press the key you would like to capture on the "Key Capture - Press a Key" window that pops up.
 1. Choose a key to map to with the Map to Key drop down box.
 I would reccomend an obscure key like F13-F20.
 1. Open Discord and change your settings to to use your new key - push yopur suppressed key and your mapped key should show up.

+## Y THO?

+If a game has a key that does something in the game, but you never use that key and would like to use it for your push-to-talk key, this works great for that. ie: tild ~ => F14 (A key most keyboards don't have anyways, but exists).